George "Gabby" Hayes: Early years

-George Hayes grew up in Stannards and attended Stannards School.
+Hayes grew up in Stannards and attended Stannards School.
 He played semi-professional baseball while in high school.
-He ran away from home in 1902, at 17, joined a stock company, apparently traveled for a time with a circus, and became a successful vaudevillian.
+At 17 he ran away from home, joined a stock company, apparently traveled for a time with a circus, and became a successful vaudevillian.
+He often appeared in comic sketches as "The Rube Constable."

-Hayes married Olive E. Ireland, the daughter of a New Jersey glass finisher, on March 4, 1914.
+Hayes married Olive E. Ireland, the daughter of a glass finisher, on March 4, 1914.
 She joined him in vaudeville, performing under the name Dorothy Earle (not to be confused with film actress and writer Dorothy Earle).
 Hayes had become so successful that by 1928, at age 43, he was able to retire to a home on Long Island in Baldwin, New York.
 He lost all his savings the next year in the 1929 stock market crash.
 Olive persuaded her husband to try his luck in films, and the couple moved to Los Angeles.
 They remained together until her death on July 5, 1957.
-The couple had no children.
+They had no children.

 Film career

-After his move to Los Angeles, according to later interviews, Hayes had a chance meeting with the producer Trem Carr (originally Tremlet C. Carr), who liked his look and gave him 30 roles over the next six years.
-In his early career, Hayes was cast in a variety of roles, including villains, and occasionally played two roles in a single film.
+After his move to Los Angeles, according to later interviews, Hayes had a chance meeting with the producer Trem Carr, who liked his look and gave him 30 roles over the next six years.
+In his early career, Hayes was cast in a variety of parts, including villains, and occasionally played two roles in a single film.
 He found a niche in the growing genre of Western films, many of which were series with recurring characters.
-Hayes did not come from a cowboy background; he did not know how to ride a horse until he was in his forties and had to learn film roles.
+Hayes did not come from a cowboy background; he did not know how to ride a horse until he was in his 40s.

-Hayes, in real life an intelligent, well-groomed and articulate man, was often cast as a grizzled codger who uttered phrases such as "consarn it", "yer durn tootin'", "dadgummit", "durn persnickety female", and "young whippersnapper".
+Hayes, in real life an intelligent, well-groomed and articulate man, often was cast as a grizzled codger who uttered phrases such as "consarn it", "yer durn tootin'", "dadgummit", "durn persnickety female", and "young whippersnapper".
 From 1935 to 1939, Hayes played the part of Windy Halliday, the humorous "codger" sidekick of Hopalong Cassidy (played by William Boyd).
-In 1939, Hayes left that role at Paramount Pictures after a dispute over his salary and moved to Republic Pictures.
-Since Paramount held the rights to the name Windy Halliday, they renamed him Gabby Whitaker, in virtually the same role.
-As Gabby, he appeared in more than 40 films between 1939 and 1946, usually with Roy Rogers (44 times), but also with Gene Autry (7) and Wild Bill Elliott (14), often working under the directorship of Joseph Kane (34).
-Hayes was also repeatedly cast as a sidekick of the Western stars Randolph Scott (six times) and John Wayne (fifteen times, some as straight or villainous characters).
+In 1939, Hayes left this role at Paramount Pictures after a dispute over his salary and moved to Republic Pictures.
+Paramount held the rights to the name Windy Halliday, and Republic renamed him Gabby Whitaker, which was virtually the same character.
+As Gabby, he appeared in more than 40 films from 1939 to 1946, usually with Roy Rogers (44 times) and with Gene Autry (7) and Wild Bill Elliott (14), often working under the directorship of Joseph Kane (34).
+Hayes repeatedly was cast as a sidekick of the Western stars Randolph Scott (6 times) and John Wayne (15 times, some as straight or villainous characters).
 Hayes played Wayne's sidekick in Raoul Walsh's Dark Command (1940), which featured Roy Rogers in a supporting role.